Tina Carter: Storylines

 Tina is fired from the café when her bosses Ian Beale (Adam Woodyatt) and Jane Beale (Laurie Brett) decide to sell their restaurant, but eventually they decide not to sell and Tina gets her job back.
 Sonia starts to have doubts about her relationship with Tina.
-Sonia returns from a doctor's appointment to discover that Tina has moved her mother, Sylvie Carter (Linda Marlowe), who suffers from Alzheimer's disease, into the house.
+Sonia returns from a doctor's appointment to discover that Tina has moved her mother, Sylvie Carter (Linda Marlowe), who has Alzheimer's disease, into the house.
 Sonia vows to tell Tina their relationship is over but when Tina says she wants to care for Sylvie, Sonia promises to help.
 However, when Sonia arranges a Carter family dinner for Sylvie's sake, Martin tells her that Tina is not treating her properly.
 Martin tells Tina to be there for Sonia, mentioning Sonia's elective breast surgery that Tina did not know about.
 Tina asks Sonia about it, and Sonia says she cannot talk to Tina as she never acts grown up, so Tina insists that she can change.
 Tina considers asking Social Services for more help caring for Sylvie, but after a good day with her mother, Tina believes the family are the only people who should help, leaving Sonia frustrated.
 When Tina is forced to leave Sylvie alone, she becomes scared and bites Sonia when she gets home, but Sonia hides this from Tina.
 Later, Sonia admits to Dot Cotton (June Brown) that she no longer loves Tina, and the next day, Sonia ends their relationship saying she has fallen out of love; Tina is devastated and cries to Linda.
 Sonia then leaves for a new job.
 Tina struggles to cope with caring for Sylvie and tells Shirley how lonely she feels; Shirley invites Tina and Sylvie to move in with her.
 Tina is later annoyed when she discovers Shirley is allowing Sylvie to sleep all day to avoid caring for her, and when Shirley goes to prison to help alleviate Mick's debts, Tina accuses her of doing so just to avoid Sylvie.
 Tina then struggles on her own, and eventually decides to place her in care.
 The day before she is due to be assessed, Tina throws Sylvie a party.
 After Tina puts Sylvie to bed that night, she gets in the bath and ends up being electrocuted.
 Tina is devastated by her mother's death and is then forced to move out of the flat, so she stays with Michelle Fowler (Jenna Russell) for a while, before moving into The Vic.